 The stuffed sweet potato is no stranger to our weekday dinnertimes, but this iteration is easily the best one we’ve had in a while.
 The tahini sauce here has a perfect amount of zip from fresh ginger and a whole lot of lime juice–just the way I like it.
 It kind of sparkles on the palette.
 The chickpeas get sautéed to the point of lightly crisp, meaty, and chewy, which makes a nice foil for the creamy sweet potato and sauce.
 Once you stitch it all together with a bunch of garnishes and some happy dots of hot sauce, it’s heaven on earth.
-Oh, aaand it only took me 25 minutes to make.
+Oh, and it only took me 25 minutes to make!

 Sometimes approaching a specific need with plant-based cooking (a crowd-pleasing, hearty main for a potluck or a vegan + gluten-free dessert that tastes like its traditional counterpart) can be an overwhelming undertaking once you start googling.
 If I can’t figure this sort of thing out myself (or I just don’t have the patience to), Minimalist Baker is usually one of the sites I check first because I know I’ll find an answer/strategy 99% of the time.
-Hot tip: listen to Jessica’s interviews with Dana here and here to get more insight on what makes her tick.

 STUFFED + SAUCED SWEET POTATOES W/ GINGER LIME TAHINI RECIPE